Regular stretching offers a vast number of health benefits to older adults. Tight and stiff muscles

 Doctors and physiotherapists recommend dynamic stretching exercises like arm swings, lunges, shoulder circles, half squats, and leg swings for older adults.
 These exercises improve posture and increase range of motion by streamlining blood flow and boosting energy levels in tissues

 Regular stretching is an excellent way to manage symptoms of arthritis, back pain, and other associated disorders or complications.
-If you are above the age of 55, make sure you perform stretching exercises under the guidance or according to your doctor or physiotherapists' instructions.
+If you are above the age of 55, make sure you perform stretching exercises under the guidance of your doctor or physiotherapist.
 You will likely see changes in your body within a few weeks or months, including improved posture, increased energy levels, and reduced falls.

 Ready to get stretching?
 Try these 5 stretches today!